TsspGit/GitTalk/README.md

  cd
  gedit .gitconfig
 ```
-Imagine we have different GitHub accounts (work and home) and we wish to `push` and `pull` our repo.
+Imagine we have different GitHub accounts (work and home) and we wish to `push` and `pull` our private repo.
 Therefore, we need to configure the information locally, i,e  ` git config --local `.
-Moreover, the following code line worked for me well (otherwise git did not identify private repos)
+Moreover, the following code line worked for me well (otherwise git did not identify private repos).
 ```
 git clone https://username@github.com/username/repo_name
 ```

-To create a new ropository use
+To create a new ropository type
 ```
 mkdir myrepo
 cd myrepo
 git init
 ```
-in the directory where you want it.
-We can see that we have now a `.git` directory -- use `ls -a`--.
-Now we can create files, add them to the staging area  and commit them.
+at the desired directory.
+We can see that we have now a `.git` directory ( use `ls -a` ).
+From this point, we can create files, add them to the staging area and commit them.

 * Commit in our local repository:
- 1. Make changes in the Working Tree, for instance create a file.txt `touch file1.txt`
+ 1. Make changes in the Working Tree, for instance create a file.txt `touch file1.txt`.
  2. Add these changes in the staging area
  ```
  git add file1.txt